 NOTE: healthy gum tissue is at least as strong as the skin on your hand, and should not bleed at all!
 The floss is not cutting into your gum at all if your gum is healthy.
 Floss lightly if your gums bleed.
 After a few days of light flossing, when the bleeding stops, increase pressure with the floss.
 This process should feel really good when your gums have stopped bleeding.

 OTHER METHODS BEING PROMOTED:

-Other methods: (from Europe and elsewhere) using thin wooden sticks stuck into the gum-tooth junction area, the periodontal area can somewhat be cleaned, but the little sticks cannot be inserted into the junction areas located between the teeth, only the front and back of each tooth, unless the teeth are all far apart from each other.
+Other methods: using a toothpick inserted gently into the gum-tooth periodontal junction areas, these areas can somewhat be cleaned, but for many people the teeth are too close together for the toothpicks to be inserted easily into the areas located between the teeth, only the front and back of each tooth can be reached, unless the teeth are all quite far apart from each other.
+Mine are not.
 GOOD LUCK!

 Oil Pulling: if you eat only well cooked mushy Indian food, the Indian method of swishing edible oil around in the mouth may clean the tooth-gum junction area well; (((GOOD LUCK!!!!!))) but if you eat a more varied diet of raw salads, crunchy lightly cooked Asian style vegetables, nut butters, meat and cheeses, etc., this method will not work well with larger less mushy food particles which get stuck in the little ditch between the teeth and gums.
-In that case, we need a mechanical method to dislodge the food particles such as New Floss 1 and New Floss 2.
-Perhaps oil pulling should be practiced after we floss and brush and use mouthwash, etc. I admit that oil pulling feels therapeutic to my gums and teeth, but better to clean them first.
+In that case, we need a mechanical method to dislodge the food particles such as flossing.
+2. Perhaps oil pulling should be practiced after we floss and brush and use mouthwash, etc. I admit that oil pulling feels therapeutic to my gums and teeth, but better to clean them first with brushing and flossing.